top of page

 Sue Atkinson

-COMMUNICATING AND SHARING DURING NATURAL DISASTERS
+COMMUNICATING AND SHARING DURING ENVIRONMENTAL DISASTERS

 Screen Shot 2023-05-08 at 1.25.35 pm.png